fireproofsocks/zappa/ISSUE_TEMPLATE.md

 ### Features:

 What functionality would you like to see?
-Do you have examples?
+Do you have examples, links, or other references?
 Would you consider submitting a pull request?